Luca Toni: Fiorentina

 Toni's move to Fiorentina was marked by controversy as Palermo fans dubbed him a traitor for his departure.
 I Viola paid €10 million to sign him.

 During his first season in Florence he scored 31 goals, only five shy of the single season record by one player.
 This was the first time in 50 years that a Serie A player had scored 30 or more goals in the league, a feat which cemented his status as one of the most prolific Serie A strikers in history.
-Toni was awarded the European Golden Shoe for his achievement and is first Italian player to win this award.
+Toni was awarded the European Golden Shoe for his achievement and is the first Italian player to win this award.
 His goal scoring ability brought Fiorentina to heights never seen since Gabriel Batistuta's days in the late 1990s.
 They finished the season fourth in the league and qualified for the Champions League.

 This league position, however, was revoked in the courts during the Calciopoli scandal.
 Fiorentina was found guilty of influencing the Italian Referee's Association and as a result had to start the 2006–07 season with a 19-point deduction.
-Toni expressed his desire to leave the team several times during the summer to the press, but was eventually convinced by club President Andrea Della Valle to stay.
+Toni expressed his desire to leave the team several times during the summer to the press, but was eventually convinced by club president Andrea Della Valle to stay.
 The following season was plagued by injury, limiting Toni's contributions to 16 goals.
 He would leave during the summer after promising Della Valle not to sign for any Italian rivals.